akkeshavan/pegERL/README.md

 ## Usage

- The file peg.js exports the following functions.
+ The file peg.erl exports the following functions.

  All the parser functions returned by these functions ( except entryPoint()) return a "token" data type.
- Tokens can be od type "error", "unit", 'seq','rep' or 'mapped' ( see pegToken.js).
- Token functions defined in pegtoken.js are straight forward.
+ Tokens can be of type "error", "unit", 'seq','rep' Token functions defined in pegtoken.js are straight forward.
 The tokens returned by the parsers are need not be used ( as the examples in calc.erl and calcast.erl show).

- In the documentation they have been given in case anyone wnats to use the tokens directly, instead of using the MapFun. ( read on it will be clear).
+ In the documentation, token descriptions have been given, in case anyone wants to use the tokens directly, instead of using the MapFun. ( read on it will be clear).